Payroll → Payroll Settings

 Payroll → Payroll Settings → Time Entry Options

-Your landing page for Payroll Settings displays the Time Entry Options.
-You can adjust your time entry templates to fit your needs best.
+The Payroll Settings menu displays the Time Entry Options.
+You can adjust your settings to fit your needs.

 Average Overtime Weeks: (Optional) Designate your overtime standards.
-Contact your Payroll Support Team to discuss this section.
+Contact your Payroll Support Team if you have questions.

 💡 When Time Entry in Minutes is toggled to Yes, the decimal portion of any hours keyed or imported will be treated as minutes.
 For example, 8.45 would be treated as 8 hours and 45 minutes and converted to 8.75 hours when the payroll is processed.